galdeleon/35c3_php/README.md

 5. It throws an exception.

 PHP serialization library is the source of many vulnerabilities.
-A common logical bug involves actions done from magic methods such as
+Common logical bugs involve actions done from magic methods such as
 \__destruct.

 We can serialize an instance of 'B' class, which means that its destructor will get called at some point and echo the content of the flag.